Tips to Keep Workers and Guests Safe On Your Golf Course

 Here are some basic safety tips for all golf course owners and managers to consider:

 Emergency Preparedness for Workers

 Workers on a golf course keep things operating smoothly and safely for all guests.
 Supervisors of golf courses should make sure to:

-- Maintain an on-going training program for staff in the use of all equipment, with sign-offs and documented training methods
+- Maintain ongoing training program for staff to ensure the proper use of all equipment

 - Have a written emergency-response plan

 - Properly store and apply pesticides and other chemicals to meet state/federal guidelines